ishtms/nodebook/src/content/node-arch/event-loop-intro.md

 # The Event Loop explained

-> [!WARNING]
->
-> You've received an early-access preview of this chapter.
-It may contain typos, errors, or missing content.
-Your feedback helps improve the final version!
-Please report any issues to `hello@thenodebook.com` or creating an issue on [the github repo](https://github.com/ishtms/nodebook)

 ## The Single-Threaded Model

 If you're here, you've probably written some Node.js code before.
 You live and breathe asynchronicity.
 You probably write `Promise.then()` chains in your sleep and use `async/await` with the kind of fluency that makes others jealous.
 You know - deep in your bones - that you must _never, ever_ block the main thread.
 You get the _what_ of writing non-blocking code.